Switching between Numerical Black-box Optimization Algorithms with Warm-starting Policies: Conclusions and Future Work

 \section{Conclusions and Future Work}

 While we have shown that dynamic algorithm selection can be highly beneficial in certain scenarios, it is clear that much more research is needed to be able to generalize these results to more complex settings.
 In particular, we have shown that the procedures used to warm-start the algorithms are critical to achieving the potential improvements seen in the performance data of the individual algorithms.
-However, extending this to more algorithms will require an extendable way to effectively make use of the information collected during the first part of the optimization procedure.
+However, extending this to more algorithms will require an extendable way to effectively make use of the information collected during the previous phases of the optimization procedure.

-Another major challenge in generalizing dynamic algorithm selection is the determination of the split point~\cite{DBLP:conf/cec/RohlerY21}.
-In this work, we use a fixed-target perspective, which necessarily breaks the black-box assumption which is present in a lot of practical optimization problems.
-As such, the determination of when to switch between algorithms should be studied in more detail, for example from the area of dynamic landscape analysis~\cite{JankovicED21}.
-In this way, the limitation of using a single switch point could also be relaxed, allowing the resulting algorithm to more effectively exploit local search behaviour.
+Another major challenge in generalizing the switching between algorithms is the determination of the switch point~\cite{DBLP:conf/cec/RohlerY21}.
+In this work, we use a fixed-target perspective, based on target precision, which necessarily breaks the black-box assumption present in typical use-cases of evolutionary computation methods.
+As such, the determination of when to switch between algorithms should be studied in more detail, for example, from the area of dynamic landscape analysis~\cite{JankovicED21}.
+In this way, the limitation of using a single switch point could also be relaxed, allowing the resulting algorithm to exploit local search more effectively.